Introduction to the Highway Code

-The Highway Code for Northern Ireland (also referred to as The Highway Code or the Code) is essential reading for everyone who uses roads in Northern Ireland.
+The Highway Code is essential reading for everyone who uses roads in Northern Ireland.

 All road users should be aware of the Code

 The most vulnerable road users are pedestrians, particularly children, older or people with disabilities, cyclists, motorcyclists and horse riders.

 It is important that all road users are aware of the Code and are considerate towards each other.
 This applies to pedestrians as much as to drivers and riders.

 Many of the rules in the Code are legal requirements, and if you disobey these rules you are committing a criminal offence.

 You may be:

 - in the most serious cases you may be sent to prison

 Such rules are identified by the use of the words ‘must' and 'must not’.
 In addition, each rule includes an abbreviated reference to the legislation which creates the offence.